 - Post-traumatic stress disorder.

-- Phobias, eg social anxiety disorder, agoraphobia and other specific phobias.
+- Phobias - eg, agoraphobia and other specific phobias.

 - Obsessive-compulsive disorder (OCD).

-Adjustment reaction is similar to an acute stress reaction but symptoms develop days or weeks after a stressful situation such as a divorce or house move, as a reaction or adjustment to the problem.
+Adjustment reaction is similar to an acute stress reaction but symptoms develop days or weeks after a stressful situation such as a divorce or house move.
+It is called an 'adjustment reaction' because it is caused by a reaction or adjustment to the problem.
 Symptoms are similar to acute reaction to stress but may include depression.
 The symptoms tend to improve over a few weeks or so.

 Anxiety treatment - for disorders and phobias